How enriched music metadata can boost the engagement of your streaming service?

 The end goal of every DSP is more consumption and greater engagement time and that absolutely comes together with an enriched metadata service.

-For example, a record label comes to you needing to optimize their metadata.
+For example, a record label comes to you needing to optimize its metadata.
 They have around 40,000 tracks and they want to work with a DSP so they provide their content to you.
-What would be the process on your end to analyze that data?
+What would be the process on your end to analyse that data?

-At Music Story we only work in the music area and we listen to our clients and all the issues they are facing so we can provide services for all those situations, such as doing a better matching between two different sources, get complementary content from more sources and clear assets’ rights.
+At Music Story, we only work in the music area and we listen to our clients and all the issues they are facing so we can provide services for all those situations; such as doing a better matching between two different sources, getting complementary content from more sources and clear assets’ rights.

 What criteria should a DSP look at when they're looking at a metadata provider?
-Can you kind of list out a couple of key items that you think are important?
+Can you list out a couple of key items that you think are important?

 You're saying that the human touch is still really important in terms of taking it to a level where potentially machine learning, or AI, is not at the moment.
 So is AI metadata the same as enriched metadata and how do they overlap?

-When you see a person pretending to have all metadata, be suspicious and think twice.
+When you see a person pretending to have all the metadata, be suspicious and think twice.

 I think people generally still don't understand the complexity of music metadata.
 I've been in the industry a long time and I just realised now that metadata extends to lyrics and biographies.
 So I reckon the bigger you become, the more you dig and the more you realise that’s not right and something has to be done, right?